artsy/artsy.github.io/_posts/2019-12-03-ios-learning-group.markdown

 There are a lot of things we learned from this survey, and among them was a desire for engineers to better understand how to build iOS software at Artsy.
 With a nudge (and support!) from our _Peer Learning Working Group_, I set out to create a learning plan.
 I wasn't starting from scratch – we already ran a few learning groups on topics ranging from Scala fundamentals to React Hooks.
 We used the lessons learned from _those_ experiences to define and deliver a learning plan.

 I started by booking five sessions, spread out by a week.
 I picked a time that was a good fit for as many engineers as possible, and I scheduled them a month ahead to give people a chance to move their schedules around.
 Scheduling them up front was important, to give learners a sense of what to expect; previous learning groups had suffered from inconsistent schedules, which led to intermittent attendance.
 I also asked each Tech Lead to make sure at least one engineer from their team attended.

 Next was the actual curriculum.
 In the spirit of "proudly discovered elsewhere", we actually looked at using existing learning resources that someone else had already developed.
-However, since [our iOS stack is a bit unique](https://artsy.github.io/series/react-native-at-artsy/) and I already have experience developing learning curricula, we decided to make our own.
+However, since [our iOS stack is a bit unique](https://artsy.github.io/series/react-native-at-artsy/) and I was keen to keep honing my own skills as a technical educator, we decided to make our own.
 With the help of our Peer Learning Working Group, we set learning objectives for the five sessions.
 Here was the original plan:

 - **Week 1**: This week, we will cover how iOS software is developed, QA'd, and deployed.
 By the end of this session, all participants should be able to pull the latest code from [Eigen](https://github.com/artsy/eigen)